1-rafael-1/air-quality-monitor/README.md

 1. **Sensor Reading**: Collects data from ENS160 (air quality) and AHT21 (temperature/humidity) sensors every 5.5 minutes
 2. **Data Processing**: Uses median filtering on air quality readings to reduce noise
 3. **Display Updates**: Shows current readings and battery status on a 128x64 OLED display, changing between data and bar graph views every 10 seconds
 4. **Power Management**: Reduced clock speed (18MHz) and core voltage to conserve power.
 Sends ENS160 to sleep mode when not reading data.
-The device consumes around 25-27mA on average, so the device can run for several days on a 2500mAh battery.
+The device consumes around 21-22mA on average, allowing it to run for approximately 4 days on a 2500mAh battery.
 5. **Battery Monitoring**: VSYS voltage is measured every 4 seconds to determine battery level and charging state.
 Uses moving median filtering (5 samples) when on battery power for stable readings, and direct measurements when charging to reduce latency.

 ## Components